 Skip to main content

-Organize & Group Conversations With Labels in MessageDesk
+Organize & Group Conversations With Labels

-• Stay organized: Group related conversations across teams and topics.
+• Stay organized.
+Group related conversations across teams and topics.

-• Work faster: Scan your inbox and spot priorities by color/icon.
+• Work faster.
+Scan your inbox and spot priorities by color/icon.

-• Report & review: Filter by label to see everything for a project, region, or status.
+• Report & review.
+Filter by label to see everything for a project, region, or status.

-• Keep it simple: Add or remove labels anytime—no impact on message delivery.
+• Keep it simple.
+Add or remove labels anytime.
+No impact on message delivery.

 Logistics / Dispatch

-• Region: North / Region: South – geographic routing
+• Region: North / Region: South.
+Geographic routing.

 HR